ASM GLOBAL ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

-As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have adopted various due diligence procedures (details of which are set out in our Anti- Slavery Policy)
+As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have adopted various due diligence procedures, including a Supplier & Partner Due Diligence Questionnaire, (details of which are set out in our Anti- Slavery Policy).

 Our procedures are designed to: